Conflict trumps economy as top risk to world in Davos survey

 The WEF's key opinion formers also rank risks in terms of the scale of their impact, rather than likelihood, and on this basis water crises and the rapid spread of infectious diseases come out as top dangers.

-Bringing together business leaders, politicians and central bankers, Davos has come to symbolize a modern globalized world dominated by successful multinational corporations.
+Bringing together business leaders, politicians and central bankers, Davos has come to symbolise a modern globalised world dominated by successful multinational corporations.

-That has made it a target for anti-globalization campaigners, although the WEF argues it includes a wide range of voices from labor groups to religious leaders.
+That has made it a target for anti-globalisation campaigners, although the WEF argues it includes a wide range of voices from labour groups to religious leaders.

 (Editing by Crispian Balmer)